MaastrichtU-IDS/dsri-documentation/docs/openshift-delete-services.md

 When you are not using your application anymore you can stop the pod.
 If you are using a Dynamic or Persistent storage you can restart the pod and continue working with all your data in the same state as you left it.

+If your application is stuck stopping and restarting it is the best way to resolve your issue.

 > ⚠️ Please think of stopping applications you are not using to avoid consuming unnecessary resources.

 On the **Overview** page click on the down arrow ⬇️ next to the number of pods deployed.